ionous/tell/README.md

 Some differences from yaml:

-* Documents hold a single value.
+* Supports a single unified UTF-8 document.
 * String literals must be quoted ( as in json. )
+* Boolean values are only `true` or `false` ( as in json. )
-* Multiline strings use a custom heredoc syntax.
+* Multiline string blocks use a custom heredoc syntax.
-* No flow style ( although there is an array syntax. )
+* No flow style ( although inline arrays are supported. )
 * No anchors or references.
 * Comments can be captured during decoding, and returned as part of the data.

-It isn't intended to be a subset of yaml, but it tries to be close enough to leverage some syntax highlighting in markdown, editors, etc.
+It isn't intended to be a subset of yaml, but it tries to be close enough<sup>tm</sup> to leverage existing yaml syntax highlighting and validation.

 Status
 ----